Victor2266/The-Fluid-Toy/README.md

 ## 🚀 Key Features

 ### 🧊 Collision Systems
+Integrates with Unity's GameObject and Rigidbody systems.
+- **Box Colliders**:
-- **Box Colliders**: Combine multiple static or dynamic oriented boxes to create complex shapes (e.g., pinwheels)
+  - Combine multiple static or dynamic oriented boxes to create complex shapes (e.g., pinwheels)
+  - These are controlled by the CPU and sent to the GPU for particle-obstacle interactions
-- **Hybrid Circle Colliders**:
+- **Circle Colliders**:
-  - Small colliders: GPU-accelerated using spatial hashing grids
+  - Small colliders for particles: GPU-accelerated using uniform spatial subdivision hashing grids
   - Large colliders: CPU-managed to prevent GPU performance degradation
-- **Complex Colliders**:
+- **Complex Colliders (Not Implemented)**:
   - Texture-based density maps for complex shapes
   - Runtime-alterable collider geometry via alpha threshold sampling
   - Player-editable collider deformation through brush tools
+- **Dynamically changing boundary size**:
+  - Capability to resize the simulation boundary for any window size at any time

 ### ⚡ Dynamic Particle Management
 - **Activation/Deactivation**: